-The corporate tax rate is 9 percent.
+The corporate tax rate is 9%.
 Taxable profit is calculated by adjusting the company's profit or loss declared in the P&L account according to the provisions of the Corporate Income Tax Law.
 Adjustments include certain disallowed costs, transfer pricing as well as depreciation.
 Operating losses stated in the tax balance may be carried forward for five years and offset against operating profit declared in the tax balance.
 Capital losses could be carried forward and offset against capital gains up to five years.

 The corporate tax rate is 32 percent.
 Agricultural companies are taxed at a rate of 10 percent until 31 December 2010.
 Furthermore, agricultural, cultural, and artisan cooperatives may benefit from a 50 percent reduction in the tax rate.

-The corporate tax rate is 20 percent/25 percent.
-The first EUR200,000 of taxable profit is taxed at 20 percent.
+The corporate tax rate is 20%/25% - The first EUR 200,000 of taxable profit is taxed at 20%.
 These rates have been in force since 2011.

-The 12% tax rate was effective under the old Income tax law ;however, other rates were also applicable up to 30 percent depending on circumstances.
-From 1 Jan 2010, only the 12 percent rate is applicable.
+The 12% tax rate was effective under the old Income tax law however other rates were also applicable up to 30% depending on circumstances.
+From 1 Jan 2010, only the 12% rate is applicable.

 The corporate tax rate is 30 percent.The tax rate on dividends is 4.1 percent; on interest is 4.99 percent or 30 percent for related parties or when requirements stated by law are not comply.
 Capital gains are taxed at 30 percent.

-The corporate tax rate is 25 percent.
-The general corporate tax rate of 25 percent is increased by (i) a municipal surcharge (Derrama Municipal) varying from 0 percent to 1.5 percent to be levied over the taxable profit and (ii) a State surcharge (Derrama Estadual) of 3 percent to be levied over the taxable profit between EUR1,500,000 and EUR10,000,000 and 5 percent to be levied over the taxable profit exceeding EUR10,000,000.
+(1) The corporate tax rate is 23%.
+The general CT rate of 23% is increased by (i) a municipal surcharge (Derrama Municipal) varying from 0% to 1.5% to be levied over the taxable profit and (ii) a State surcharge (Derrama Estadual) of 3% to be levied over the taxable profit between EUR1,500,000 and EUR7,500,000, 5% to be levied over the taxable profit between EUR7,500,000 and EUR35,000,000 and 7% exceeding EUR35,000,000.

 The corporate tax rate is 27 percent.

-The corporate tax rate has been increased to 15 percent as of 1 January 2013.
+The corporate tax rate has been increased to 15% as of 1 January 2013.
 Taxable profit is calculated by adjusting the company's profit or loss declared in the P&L account according to the provisions of the Corporate Income Tax Law.
 Adjustments include certain disallowed costs, adjustment of certain revenues, transfer pricing as well as depreciation.

 Taxable persons performing non-profit activities are exempt.
-There is also a special rate of 0 percent which, subject to certain conditions, may apply to investment funds, pension funds, insurance undertakings for pension plans, and qualified venture capital companies.
+There is also a special rate of 0% which, subject to certain conditions, may apply to investment funds, pension funds, insurance undertakings for pension plans, and qualified venture capital companies.

-The corporate tax rate is 30 percent.
-Where a company's turnover (alone or combined with other group companies) in the immediately preceding tax period is less than EUR10 million, it is taxed on the first EUR300,000 of taxable income at 25 percent and the excess being taxed at 30 percent.
-Where a company's turnover in 2012 was less than EUR5 million and the average labor force from 2008 to 2012 tax year is less than 25 employees, it is taxed on the first EUR300,000 of taxable income at 20 percent and the remaining at 25 percent.
+The corporate tax rate is 30%.
+Where a company's turnover (alone or combined with other group companies) in the immediately preceding tax period is less than EUR10 million, it is taxed on the first EUR300,000 of taxable income at 25% and the excess being taxed at 30%.
+Where a company's turnover in 2013 is less than EUR5 million and the average labor force from 2009 to 2013 tax year is less than 25 employees, it is taxed on the first EUR300,000 of taxable income at 20% and the remaining at 25%.
 Certain specific requirements need to be met.
-Entities taxed at 25 percent include general mutual insurance companies; social welfare institutions and qualified social security mutual and guarantee entities; credit and rural credit co-operatives; and qualified non-profit organizations.
-Tax protected co-operatives are taxed at 20 percent, except in respect of results not related to their corporate purpose, which will be taxed at the general rate.
-Qualified non-profit organizations are taxed at a rate of 10 percent and collective investment institutions at 1 percent.
-For fiscal years beginning as from 2013, start-up companies incorporated as from 1 January 2013 will be taxed in the first period showing a positive taxable base and the following fiscal year on a progressive rate.
-In this respect, the first EUR 300,000 of taxable income will be taxed at 15 percent rate and the excess will be taxed at 20 percent rate.
+Entities taxed at 25% include general mutual insurance companies; social welfare institutions and qualified social security mutual and guarantee entities; credit and rural credit co-operatives; and qualified non-profit organizations.
+Tax protected co-operatives will be taxed at 20%, except in respect of results not related to their corporate purpose, which will be taxed at the general rate.
+Qualified non-profit organizations are taxed at a rate of 10%, and collective investment institutions at 1%.
+For fiscal years beginning as from 2013, start-up companies incorporated as from 1st January 2013 will be taxed in the first period showing a positive taxable base and the following fiscal year on a progressive rate.
+In this respect, the first EUR 300,000 of taxable income will be taxed at 15% rate and the excess will be taxed at 20% rate.

-The corporate tax rate is 10 percent, 15 percent, 30 percent, 35 percent).
-Industrial companies are subject to corporate income tax at a rate of 10 percent.
-Trading, real estate, and banks service companies are subject to corporate income tax at a rate of 15 percent.
-Tobacco companies are subject to corporate income tax at a rate of 30 percent.
-Oil companies are subject to corporate income tax at a rate of 35 percent.
-Entities that are exempt from corporate income tax are subject to a social development tax at a rate of 3 percent of the exempt taxable profit.
+The corporate tax rate is (ziro%/10%/15%/30%/35%).
+Agricultural companies are subject to corporate income tax at a rate of ziro%.Industrial companies are subject to corporate income tax at a rate of 10%.
+Trading, real estate, and service companies are subject to corporate income tax at a rate of 15%.Banks & Tobacco companies are subject to corporate income tax at a rate of 30%.
+Oil companies are subject to corporate income tax at a rate of 35%.
+Entities that are exempt from corporate income tax exemption will be subject to development tax at a rate of 5% of the exempt taxable profit.

-The corporate tax rate is 22 percent as from 1 January 2013.
+The corporate tax rate is 22% as from 1 January 2013.

 All 26 cantons apply different tax rates and in most of them the statutory tax rate needs to be multiplied with the communal and/or cantonal coefficients that may vary from tax period to tax period.
 As all taxes including corporate income taxes are deductible when computing the tax basis, the effective corporate income tax rates are lower than the statutory rates published in the tax codes.